Online & Live

 Are you looking for help with learning the Dutch language?
 Would you like to be guided (online) by a native Dutch language teacher?
 Would you like your Dutch language learning to be clear and simple?

-My name is Victor van Dijk, and for several years, I have a broad experience in teaching expats, refugees, and other non-native speakers the Dutch language.
+My name is Victor van Dijk, and for several years, I have a broad experience in teaching the Dutch language to expats, refugees, and other non-native speakers.
 I think that my patience and capability of adapting to YOUR language level and learning style are very important for you to learn the Dutch language.
 I have command of 7 languages (Dutch, English, French, German, Spanish, Portuguese (Brasil), and Norwegian (of Oslo)), and I have an MA degree in Cultural Anthropology.

 I think it’s very pleasant and useful to be supported by your own native tongue!